 However, it can be expensive to excavate and/or drill into rock depending on the rock’s size and depth.

-Thus, you may want to bite the bullet and have the full geotechnical report done as part of you land due diligence so you can understand how expensive it will be to build on the property.
+Thus, you may want to bite the bullet and have a full geotechnical report done as part of your land due diligence so you can understand how expensive it will be to build on the property.

 For more information, check out our blog post on geotechnical surveys.